scottbateman/scottbateman.github.io/_pages/cv.md

 * Ph.D in Computer Science, University of Saskatchewan, 2012

 ## Work experience
-* 2019-: Associate Professor
+* 2019-: Associate Professor (tenured since 2021)
   * University of New Brunswick

+* 2022 (Aug-Dec): Acting Assistant Dean Research and Director of Graduate Studies
+*   Faculty of Computer Science, University of New Brunswick

 * 2015-2019: Assistant Professor
-  * University of New Brunswick
+  * Faculty of Computer Science, University of New Brunswick

 * 2013-2015: Assistant Professor
-  * University of Prince Edward Island
+  * Faculty of Computer Science, University of New Brunswick